radiantearth/stac-spec/best-practices.md

 Implementors are welcome to generate their own web pages, and additional tools that automatically transform STAC JSON into html sites are encouraged.
 In time there will likely emerge a set of best practices from an array of tools, and we may be able to specify in the core standard how to make the right HTML pages.
-But for now it is useful for catalogs to focus on making data available as JSON, and then leverage tools that can evolve at the same time to make the best HTML experience.
-This enables innovation on the web generation and search engine optimization to evolve independently of the catalogs themseleves.
+But for now it is useful for STAC implementations to focus on making data available as JSON, and then leverage tools that can evolve at the same time to make the best HTML experience.
+This enables innovation on the web generation and search engine optimization to evolve independently from the core data.

 #### Schema.org, JSON-LD, DCAT, microformats, etc